zozoh/titanium/README.md

 ![](img/ti_logo_gray.png)

-> A UI library, which design for Frontend Programmer to enhance the performance of GUI building job as much as they can.
+> A UI library, which design for you(The Frontend Programmer) to enhance your performance of GUI building job as much as you can.

 -----------------------------------